Blog Entry

 Base on the result you could use 4K7 Ohm, 0.25 Watt resistor (this is the common resistor which you could easily found on the local market i.e. 0.25 watt and 0.5 watt).

 Now the question is how we determine the exact value?
-To answer to this question I build this following testing circuit base on our RC and RB calculation above using the Atmel AVR ATTiny25 microcontroller to blink the five LED:
+To answer to this question I build this following testing circuit base on the RC and RB calculated value above using the Atmel AVR ATTiny25 microcontroller to blink the five LED:

 Note: the reason I used RC = 3×150 Ohm because at that time I run out the required 47 Ohm resistor, therefore you could use just single 47 Ohm resistor or if you only have 150 Ohm as I did, you could use them as I did.